Versus

 Approach: Freeform AI-driven storytelling.
 You type actions, the AI narrates what happens.
 Multiple AI model tiers available.
 Strong creative freedom with minimal mechanical constraints.

-• Wanderer (Free): Basic access, limited credits
+• Free: Basic access, up to 2,000 token context, limited image credits

 Strengths: